CloudWaddie/Starfish-Proxy/README.md

 - Created by Hexze
 - Special thanks to J0nahG for starting the project and assisting me, and to Desiyn and nilsraccoon for contributing to development.
-- Thanks to CloudWaddie for adding and tweaking a few things.
+- Thanks to CloudWaddie for adding and tweaking a few things and making a major change to the anticheat!
 ## Support

 For issues, questions, or suggestions: